This post may contain affiliate links. Please read our disclosure policy.

 Because the cookies contain no butter, there is no need to chill them before scooping and baking them.
 You can make the cookie dough a day or two before and keep it covered in the fridge.

 These applesauce chocolate chip cookies are so quick and easy to make.
-So, grab a glass of your favorite milk and get to baking because this might become your new go-to-low-calorie chocolate chip cookie recipe!
+The best part?
+They’re a tad healthier with the applesauce and coconut oil in the mix.
+It’s a simple twist on a classic treat, making it both delicious and a bit better for you.
+So, grab a glass of your favorite milk and get to baking because this might become your new go-to chocolate chip cookie recipe!

 More cookie recipes: